alozanpe/jetstream-react/README.md

 Jetstream is designed using [Tailwind CSS](https://tailwindcss.com) and offers your choice of [Livewire](https://jetstream.laravel.com/1.x/stacks/livewire.html) or [Inertia](https://jetstream.laravel.com/1.x/stacks/inertia.html) scaffolding.

+This fork offers you the ability to generate a [Inertia](https://inertiajs.com/) + [React](https://reactjs.org/) scaffolding.

-## Official Documentation
+## Example

-Documentation for Jetstream can be found on the [Jetstream website](https://jetstream.laravel.com).
+Official Documentation for Jetstream can be found on the [Jetstream website](https://jetstream.laravel.com).

+Once installed, you can scaffold your app with one of the following commands according with your preferences:

+php artisan jetstream:install inertia-react

+php artisan jetstream:install inertia-react --teams

 ## Contributing